Hidden Lives of Rats and Mice

 - Rats can recognize expressions of pain on other rats’ faces and react to them.

 - Mice and rats are so smart that they can recognize their names and respond when called.

 - Mice are choosy.
 They like variety and enjoy picking around in their food—eating the tastiest parts first and separating out what they dislike.

 - Female mice with litters will vigorously defend their nests and young.

 - If not forced to live in a dirty cage, a rat’s skin has a very pleasant perfume-like scent.

-- After engaging in sex, male rats sing at frequencies beyond the hearing of humans, around 20 to 22 kHz.
+- After engaging in sex, male rats sing at frequencies beyond the range of human hearing, at around 20 to 22 kHz.

 You can help protect mice and rats.
-Take PETA’s pledge to be cruelty-free and only purchase products that are not tested on any animal.
+Take PETA’s pledge to go cruelty-free and purchase only products that are not tested on animals.